 Subordinating conjunction

 An example of a coordinate conjunction would be two independent sentences or two nouns in a series.
 A coordinate conjunction joins two or more objects of equal syntactic value.
 Its primary purpose is to combine or coordinate these elements to form a longer, more complicated sentence or phrase.
+Note: this section seems to mix terms; coordinating (not coordinate) is standard.
+They balance ideas without subordination.

 Typical instances of coordinate conjunctions include the following:

-- And: joins things that are comparable or associated (such as “I like to swim and run”).
+- And: joins things that are comparable or associated (such as “I like to swim and run”). – addition.

-- Or: offers a selection of options (such as “Do you want ice cream or cake?”).
+- Or: offers a selection of options (such as “Do you want ice cream or cake?”). – choice.

-- To create a contrast or an exception, use the word “but” (as in “I want to go to the party, but I have to study”).
+- To create a contrast or an exception, use the word “but” (as in “I want to go to the party, but I have to study”). – opposition.

 In general, coordinate conjunctions are employed to connect sentences or clauses of similar weight and to clarify their relationship.
 They play a significant role in the construction of complex, intriguing, and varied English sentences.
+Varying conjunctions avoids monotony and enhances stylistic sophistication.

 The Importance of Business Writing in an International Career